 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 An aromatic amino acid with antidepressant activity.
 In vivo, oxitriptan is converted into 5-hydroxytryptamine (5-HT or serotonin) as well as other neurotransmitters.
 Oxitriptan may exert its antidepressant activity via conversion to serotonin or directly by binding to serotonin (5-HT) receptors within the central nervous system (CNS).
 Endogenous 5-hydroxytryptophan (5-HTP) is produced from the essential amino acid L-tryptophan.
 Exogenous therapeutic 5-HTP is isolated from the seeds of the African plant Griffonia simplicifolia.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: 5-hydroxytryptophan Abbreviation: 5-HTP Chemical structure: 2-Amino-3-(5-hydroxy-1-H-indol-3-yl)propionic Acid